FrostyTheSouthernSnowman/web3-specs/README.md

 - web3 does not support both public and private resources

 A full set of web3 problems that should be fixed is avallible in Problems.md

+# License
+This project is licensd under MIT License.
+More details can be found in LICENSE.